KenjiWriter/HotelRes/README.md

   - **Email Confirmation**: Sends an email confirmation upon successful reservation with details and a unique cancellation code.
   - **Reservation Cancellation**: Provides a link in the confirmation email to cancel reservations up to 48 hours before check-in using a unique cancellation code.
   - **Dynamic Price Filtering**:  Allows users to sort room search results by ascending or descending price order dynamically.
+  - **Dynamic Room Availability Display**:  Shows the number of available rooms based on search criteria in real-time using Livewire.

 ## Installation